CS2613-WI24-FR01B/exploration-activity-2-LucasSavoie/README.md

 Pick a category: 1
 Enter a team abbreviation (Example: CHW for Chicago White Sox):
 ```
-The information is then displayed onto the terminal, here is the information on the Los Angeles Player Mike Trout.
+The information is then displayed onto the terminal, here is the information on the Los Angeles Angels player Mike Trout.
 ```
 Pick a category: 5
 Enter a player name, try 'Mike Trout': Mike Trout